-- 1. Initiate the DROP, COVER and HOLD ON action. - 2.
-Drop to knees facing away from windows. - 3.
-Get under desks or tables and hold on to the furniture where possible. - 4.
+- 3. Get under desks or tables and hold on to the furniture where possible. - 4.
 Fold body onto floor with arms close to knees. - 5.
 Place head as far as is possible between knees; cover crown of the head with hands. - 6.
-Stay in this position until shaking stops.

-7. Teachers will direct students to return to their seats.
+Stay in this position until the shaking stops. - 7.
+Teachers will direct students to return to their seats.